SOPHIE hand-held thermal imagers and target locators

 In 2020, Thales expanded the family to include Sophie Optima, which can identify a tank at a range of 3 km, and whose uncooled infrared technology delivers the same range performance as the current generation of cooled infrared imagers and target locators.

 Both products offer a wide field of view to detect threats sooner, and an embedded geolocation capability to locate targets precisely even in a GNSS-denied environment.
-Both are equipped with a unique high-resolution glass day channel — produced by the high-end optics specialist Angénieux, a Thales Group brand — and image fusion technology to reveal targets with unparalleled clarity in daylight as well as night-time or low-light conditions.
+Both are equipped with a unique high-resolution glass day channel and image fusion technology to reveal targets with unparalleled clarity in daylight as well as night-time or low-light conditions.
+They are produced at the Saint-Héand site, the Thales's center of excellence for dismounted soldier optronics.

 Ready for collaborative combat